jgdonas/web-scraper/README.md

 ```

 With this configuration we are requesting our scraper to search for a **strong** element inside every **p** that
 is children of **div#ratingWidget**.
-But in the inspected DOM, this only ocurrs one time.
-Any way, our scraper will
-ignore empty result, so again, we will get:
+But in the inspected DOM, this only ocurrs one time, so again, we will get:

 ```json
 {